In this article, you will find instructions on how to replace the brake wear sensor on Mercedes-Benz cars and SUV models such as C, E, S, CLK, CLS,

 - Intel.
 Light system inoperative

 The active headlamp system adjusts the low beam reflector for better visibility and light projection based on vehicle speed and steering wheel position.
-Not all Mercedes-Benz vehicles have this feature comes with Lightning Package and the car owner will have to pay extra.
+Not all Mercedes-Benz vehicles have this feature.
+It is part of the Lightning Package, which for most models, is an add-on option.

 Mercedes vehicles that have active headlamps have the following code in the Datacard.

-- 615 - BI-XENON HEADLICHT W.ACTVIE CURVE LIGHT RIGHT-DRIVE
+- 615 - BI-XENON HEADLIGHT W.ACTVIE CURVE LIGHT RIGHT-DRIVE